Uncovering Student Ideas in Science Series

 - Promote student success through continuous assessment

 It's finally here!
-The second volume in the Uncovering Student Ideas in Physical Science- 39 Electricity and Magnetism Formative Assessment Probes by Page Keeley and Rand Harrington is now available as a new release through the NSTA Store.
+The second volume in the Uncovering Student Ideas in Physical Science- 39 Electricity and Magnetism Formative Assessment Probes by Page Keeley and Rand Harrington is now available.
 Check out this latest volume of probes organized around Electric Charge, Electric Circuits, Magnets and Magnetism, and Electromagnetism.
 These probes are for Grades 3-12 students and teachers, and are especially useful in uncovering students' ideas in preparation for engineering design activities that involve electric circuits, magnets, and electromagnets.
 You can read more about this new volume and download a free chapter and probe by clicking here.

 Just released in time for the Boston NSTA Conference!
 This new book for K-5, features a formative assessment probe, a purpose for using the probe, and a formative assessment classroom technique (FACT) with a detailed description of formative assessment in practice.
 An added feature is the discussion reflection questions at the end of each of the 30 chapters- questions for discussion/reflection after reading the chapter and questions for discussion/reflection after implementing the strategy.
 And follow up resources for extending the learning.
 This is a great resource for professional learning groups, leaders of professional development, and pre-service education.
 Learn more and download a free chapter by clicking here.